-Permanent Placement hiring in Pickering, ON sits inside a market where Pickering operates as a secondary rental hub within the Ontario metro footprint with measurable demand for both single family rental and small-format multifamily.
-Employers in Pickering Square and Pickering Village see back office hire, mid level operations role, sales hire, manager opening, and full department build out.
+Permanent Placement hiring in Pickering, ON sits inside a market where steady demand across manufacturing, logistics, and healthcare, with the most consistent hiring for customer service workers through temporary, temp to hire, and direct placements.
+Employers in West Park and East Side see back office hire, mid level operations role, sales hire, manager opening, and full department build out.
 This guide walks through what the local hiring picture looks like and where the supply of candidates actually comes from.

 Key takeaways